-Mr Lewis (5B), Miss van Biljon (5Y) are supported by Mrs Barej and Mrs Hunt.
+Mr Lewis (5B), Miss van Biljon (5Y) are supported by Mrs Barej, Mrs Hunt, Miss Khankhara and Miss Crump.

 At St. Helen’s we are committed to developing the whole child through a broad and balanced curriculum.
 We provide children with a wide range of learning experiences and exciting child lead focuses.